RayNjoroge/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Task - 8 A program that prints all the numbers of base 16 in lowercase, followed by a new line.'\n' Task - 9 A program that prints all possible combinations of single-digit numbers.'\n' Task - 10 A program that prints all possible different combinations of two digits.'\n' Task - 11 A program that prints all possible different combinations of three digits.'\n'.
+Task - 8 A program that prints all the numbers of base 16 in lowercase, followed by a new line.'\n' Task - 9 A program that prints all possible combinations of single-digit numbers.'\n' Task - 10 A program that prints all possible different combinations of two digits.'\n' Task - 11 A program that prints all possible different combinations of three digits.'\n' Task - 12 A program that prints all possible combinations of two two-digit numbers.'\n'